Ololadestephen/Privagator/README.md

 ## 🚀 Project Overview

-This project was developed as part of the **Zama FHE Builder Track**, focusing on leveraging Zama’s `Concrete` and `TFHE` libraries to explore privacy-first computation.
+This project was developed as part of the **Zama FHE Builder Track**, leveraging Zama’s `Concrete` and `TFHE` libraries to explore privacy-first computation.

 ### 🔐 Core Idea
 Perform private data analysis and machine learning inference **without revealing the underlying data**.